MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 ## Step 2: Enable the Grounding with Bing search tool

 To make the Grounding with Bing search tool available to your agent, use a connection to initialize the tool and attach it to the agent.
-You can find your connecction in the `connected resources` of your project.
+You can find your connecction in the **connected resources** section of your project in the Azure AI Foundry portal.

 # [Python](#tab/python)